Crownstar01/AOA/README.md

 - Preparing daily, weekly, and monthly one-page reports for management, offering data-driven insights for decision-making.
 - Analyzing market data to identify patterns and trends.

-As the Research Analyst at TechMentor Africa and Crownstar Data Anaytics, I provide consulting and training services for businesses and mentor aspiring analysts by tutoring :
+As the Research Analyst at TechMentor Africa and Crownstar Data Analytics, I provide consulting and training services for businesses and mentor aspiring analysts by tutoring :
 -Introduction to Research Methodologies
 - Research Design and Data Collection Methods
 - Descriptive Statistics and Data Visualization